 “I’m in the back!’
 I shouted, hoisting a refill jug of drinking water into the truck bed.

-What’s better than the wind thrusting hair in your face, blazing sun, and everyone calling out to you?
+What’s better than the wind thrusting hair in your face, blazing sun, and everyone along the road shouting out to you?
 I’m not sure, but for some reason you just can’t beat the back of a truck for fun.

 We joined up with the other family, likewise equipped with 4-wheel drive vehicles, and followed them to our destination.
 A cool pool of water awaited us.
 Several of the local children were already there, enjoying the warm Sunday afternoon.